aws-samples/sample-rag-explorer-graphragtoolkit/README.md

 A demo comparing **GraphRAG** (Knowledge Graph-enhanced RAG) with traditional **Vector-only RAG** side-by-side.
 Built on AWS using Neptune Analytics, Lambda, Cognito, and CloudFront.

-> ⚠️ **Disclaimer**: This project is designed solely for demonstration of a Proof of Concept (PoC) and uses synthetic data to illustrate its capabilities.
+> **Note**: This project is designed solely for demonstration of a Proof of Concept (PoC) and uses synthetic data to illustrate its capabilities.
 It does not incorporate production-grade security measures and should not be deployed as-is in a production environment.

-> **Note**: Sample code, software libraries, command line tools, proofs of concept, templates, or other related technology are provided as AWS Content or Third-Party Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
-You should not use this AWS Content or Third-Party Content in your production accounts, or on production or other critical data.
-You are responsible for testing, securing, and optimizing the AWS Content or Third-Party Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
-Deploying AWS Content or Third-Party Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon EC2 instances or using Amazon S3 storage.

 ## Why GraphRAG?